 We do not believe that there is any direct harm or detriment to the public arising from our Mission and corporate goals.
-However, our success in attracting students does mean that our student population puts a significant demand on the residential accommodation in the Bath and North East Somerset area.
-During 2021/22, we continued to liaise with Bath and North East Somerset Council over the development of our new Campus Masterplan, assessing the future development capacity and balancing demand for new residential accommodation and non-residential accommodation on campus.
-Our new Campus Masterplan informed the drafting of the policy covering campus development in the Bath and North East Somerset (B&NES) Local Plan: Partial Update.
+However, our success in attracting students does mean that our student population puts a significant demand on the residential accommodation in the Bath and North East Somerset area so we liaise with the planning team of the Bath and North East Somerset Council to inform their accommodation forecasts.
+During 2022-23, our new Campus Masterplan was incorporated in the B&NES Local Plan: Partial Update.
+The Masterplan assesses the future development capacity of campus and balances demand for new residential accommodation and non-residential accommodation on campus.
+We are currently liaising with the B&NES planning team to inform the evidence base to be used to underpin the development of the new Local Plan.

 We hold three meetings a year of the Local Residents’ Forum to ensure that our nearest neighbours are briefed on our capital plans and our programme of events for campus.
 In this way, we try to mitigate the impact of our activities on our immediate community.